 Since they’ll be dependent upon the internet, they’ll also need a solid DR strategy that involves multiple carriers with circuits that enter their building from separate places.
 It’s pointless to spend on multiple internet service providers if one backhoe digging in the street outside their office can potentially sever all of their cables simultaneously.
 Take full advantage of having multiple connections to the internet by bonding them together for better aggregated bandwidth during regular operations, with instant failover should any of your providers have an outage.

-All this redundancy may seem like an effort to increase the size and cost of your engagement, but each redundant service corresponds to a time vs. budget consideration that you can discuss with your customer and let them decide.
+All this redundancy may seem like an effort to increase the size and cost of your engagement, but each redundant service corresponds to a time versus budget consideration that you can discuss with your customer and let them decide.
 Be sure to carefully document every decision they make, so they cannot come back claiming you undersold them.